fish-shell/fish-shell/sphinx_doc_src/index.rst

   empty string, history is not saved to disk (but is still available within the interactive session).

+- ``fish_trace``, if set and not empty, will cause fish to print commands before they execute, similar to `set -x` in bash.
+The trace is printed to the path given by the :ref:`--debug-output <cmd-fish>` option to fish (stderr by default).

 - ``fish_user_paths``, a list of directories that are prepended to ``PATH``.
 This can be a universal variable.

 - ``umask``, the current file creation mask.
 The preferred way to change the umask variable is through the :ref:`umask <cmd-umask>` function.
 An attempt to set umask to an invalid value will always fail.